fosrl/docs/packages/docusaurus/docs/03-Pangolin/02-Configuration/03-wildcard-certs.md

 ## Benefits of Wildcard Certificates

-1. Wildcard certificates allow you to secure your base domain and all subdomains with a single certificate.
+1. Wildcard certificates allow you to secure your all subdomains with a single certificate.
 This reduces the number of certificates you need to manage.
 2. You can add new subdomains to resources without needing to generate a new certificate each time.
 Without a wildcard certificate, you would need to wait (up to a few minutes usually) for a new certificate to be generated and loaded by Traefik.
 - For example: A wildcard cert `*.example.com` could protect `api.example.com`, `blog.example.com`, and another `*.subdomain.example.com` could protect `api.subdomain.example.com`, `blog.subdomain.example.com`, etc.
 3. The [rate limits](https://letsencrypt.org/docs/rate-limits/) for Let's Encrypt are per domain.
 Using a wildcard certificate reduces the number of domains you have, which can help you avoid hitting these limits.